0cjs/vagrant-demo/README.md

 script.

 Note that nothing on the default guest is configured to talk to the serial port; you must set up the guest to do that manually.
+You can read the instructions in [`SERIAL.md`](SERIAL.md) to learn how to set up a serial console on your guest.